derekmulcahy/w65c265sxb-hacker/originals/README.md

 the ROM functions properly (or you will have to remove the flash ROM to erase it).

-## Conversion to use CC65 and friends

-The WDC tools are only available on Windows.
-The CC65 suite is being actively developed and is cross platform.

-The Makefile will generate several bin files named sxb-0xXXXX.bin.
-These contain the code/data.
-The names indicate the RAM location that they are loaded to.
-These bin files are used to generate the s28 srecord file for loading.

-The original code for the WDC tools have been moved into the "originals" directory.

-This initial release is identical to the WDC Tools based version.

 ## UART Connections

 You will need two USB connections to the board to access two of the four